mitakash/ajna-keeper/production_setup_guide.md

 # Production Setup Guide

-This guide covers the recommended approach for running the Ajna keeper in production environments, based on real-world deployment experience on Avalanche, Hemi, and other networks.
+This guide covers the recommended approach for running the Ajna keeper in production environments, based on real-world deployment experience on Avalanche, Hemi, Base, and other networks.

 ## Overview: Production vs Development Setup